 What is "sexual apathy" exactly?

-- Communicating with your partner in an open and honest way
+- Communicating in an open and honest way

 - Setting aside time for intimacy

-- Adding a little spice to your sex life, i.e., try a different position, time of day, and/or location for sex (FYI, check out Relationship rev-up in the Go Ask Alice!
-Relationships archives for some zesty ideas!)
+- Adding a little spice to your sex life, i.e., try a different position, time of day, or location for sex (you could check out the Go Ask Alice!
+Relationships archives for some zesty ideas)